chennanni/note-tech/git/index.md

 `git pull` = `git fetch` + `git merge`

-### git rebase vs merge

-- `git merge` is "non-destructive", "the existing branches are not changed in any way".
-- `git rebase` "re-writes the project history by creating brand new commits for each commit in the original branch".

 ### git stash

 "Stashing takes the dirty state of your working directory — that is, your modified tracked files and staged changes — and saves it on a stack of unfinished changes that you can reapply at any time."